What is Customer Satisfaction?

 |All departments||Payroll department||Data on hours worked|

-Move from Product to Customer Centric “Customer centricity” is about listening to your customers, with a focus on collecting, understanding and acting on customer feedback and providing tools for easy access to this information.
+Move from Product to Customer Centric (Quality Progress) "Customer centricity" is about listening to your customers, with a focus on collecting, understanding, and acting on customer feedback and providing tools for easy access to this information.

-Don’t Measure Customer Satisfaction (PDF) Customer perceived value is a better alternative to traditional customer satisfaction measurements.
+Don’t Measure Customer Satisfaction (Quality Progress) Customer perceived value is a better alternative to traditional customer satisfaction measurements.

-Linking Customer Satisfaction to Product Design: A Key to Success for Volvo (PDF) A framework for bridging the quality satisfaction gap at Volvo integrates quality function deployment and customer-satisfaction modeling.
+Linking Customer Satisfaction to Product Design: A Key to Success for Volvo (Quality Management Journal) A framework for bridging the quality satisfaction gap at Volvo integrates quality function deployment and customer-satisfaction modeling.